Affordance: Mechanisms and conditions framework of affordances

 Jenny L. Davis introduced the mechanisms and conditions framework of affordances in a 2016 article and 2020 book.
 The mechanisms and conditions framework shifts the orienting question from what technologies afford to how technologies afford, for whom and under what circumstances?
 This framework deals with the problem of binary application and presumed universal subjects in affordance analyses.
 The mechanisms of affordance indicate that technologies can variously request, demand, encourage, discourage, refuse, and allow social action, conditioned on users' perception, dexterity, and cultural and institutional legitimacy in relation to the technological object.

 This framework adds specificity to affordances, focuses attention on relationality, and centralizes the role of values, politics, and power in affordance theory.
 The mechanisms and conditions framework is a tool of both socio-technical analysis and socially aware design.

 Three categories

-William Gaver divided affordances into three categories: perceptible, hidden, and false.
+William Gaver divided affordances into three categories: perceivable, hidden, and false.